aramis-lab/clinica/docs/CAPS/Specifications.md

 - `Date`: This date is in iso-format and indicates when the processing was run.
 - `Author`: This indicates the user name which triggered the processing.
 - `Machine`: This indicates the name of the machine on which the processing was run.
-- `ProcessingPath`: This is a path regex (relative to the CAPS dataset root) that can be used to get all sub-folders having data for this processing.
 - `InputPath`: This is the full path (on the machine on which the processing was run) to the input dataset of the processing.

 ### Potential problems